Enmet/TiledStory/README.md

 # Setup
 At the moment, this is how I set up my workflow.
 The process is divided into two scripts:

-\nstate2level.py: This script imports save state data and outputs Tiled CSV level data *level2state.py: This script does the opposite; importing Tiled CSV level data and writes the data into a save state
+state2level.py: Imports save state data and outputs Tiled CSV level data level2state.py: Does the opposite, import Tiled CSV level data and outputs into a save state

 Here's how the scripts can be integrated with Tiled:
 1. Create some custom commands inside of Tiled (File->Commands->Edit Commands...).